ummshsh/ummshsh.github.io/_posts/2023-01-27-autotests-proxy.md

 WebDriver can be started with options, and Options is where I will set proxy, but before that let's configure proxy first.

 ## Setup proxy
-Start titanium proxy with any port..
+Start titanium proxy with any port...
 ```c#
 var autotestsProxy = new AutotestsProxy(false, 501153);
 ```
-.. and subscribe to one of the events
+...and subscribe to one of the events
 ```c#
 autotestsProxy.ProxyServer.BeforeRequest += BeforeRequest;
 ```
-...and lets create `BeforeRequest` method that will actually add headers or do whatever you like.
-Here I just adding custom header to every request.
+Lets create `BeforeRequest` method that will actually add headers or do whatever you like.
+Here, I just added my custom header to every request.
 ```c#
 private async Task BeforeRequest(object sender, SessionEventArgs e)
 {